seinecle/mk99/docs/generated-slides/subdir/what-is-data_temp_slides.md

 Your organization own it, which does not mean that consent from users is not required, when it comes to personal data.

 == !
-- *Second party data* (((data, "second party data"))) : the data accessed through partnerships.
+- *Second party data* (((data, "second party data"))) : the data acquired from a partner, which generated and owns this data.
-Without being the generator nor the owner of this data, partners make it available to you through an agreement.
+The partner makes these data available to you through an agreement (paying or not).

 == !
-- *Third party data* (((data, "third party data"))): the data acquired via purchase.
+- *Third party data* (((data, "third party data"))): the data acquired from a reseller.
 This data is acquired through a market transaction.
-Its uses still comes with conditions, especially for personal data.

 == !
 ==== d.
 Sociodemo data vs behavior data